mehditeymorian/JavaCompileEngine/README.md

 # JavaCompileEngine
 JavaCompileEngine is a efficient open source Compiling Library, useable in Java frameworks for compiling programming languages files and Processing Commands with realtime feedback.

-## Why Is This Project Useful?
-I wrote this project out of curiousity but it's useful it many situations.
-I list some of them below.
+I wrote this project out of curiousity but it's useful in many situations e.g. Programming Contests Sites, Online Compilers, Online Code Learning and etc.
-  - Programming Contests
-  - Online Compilers
-  - Online Code Practice with Purpose of Learning

 ## Getting Started